bertschneider/bertschneider.github.io/_posts/2011-08-21-Write-your-own-let.markdown

 ## Conclusion

-This little example demonstrates once again how powerful Lisp / Clojure and Macros can be.
+This little example demonstrates once again how powerful Lisp / Clojure and macros can be.
 And don't forget to read [SICP](http://www.amazon.de/gp/product/0262011530/ref=as_li_ss_tl?ie=UTF8&tag=herrnorbertde-21&linkCode=as2&camp=1638&creative=19454&creativeASIN=0262011530).